Sunset at Upper Klamath Lake from Highway 97 south of Modoc Point. (Oregon State Archives Scenic Images collection)

 History and General Information

-Klamath County is the proud home of Kingsley Air Base, that trains F-15 fighter pilots and employs more than 1,000 people, making it the third largest employer in the county.
+Klamath County is home to Kingsley Air Base, which trains F-15 fighter pilots and employs more than 1,000 people, making it the county’s third largest employer.

-The Klamath or “Clamitte” Tribe, for which Klamath County was named, has had a presence for thousands of years.
-The Legislature created Klamath County by dividing Lake County in 1882.
-Linkville was named county seat, and its name was changed to Klamath Falls in 1893.
-The railroad came in the early 1900s.
-Also, work began on the federal Klamath Project, a reclamation which drained much of the 128 square mile Lower Klamath Lake to provide 188,000 acres of irrigable land for agriculture, a major contributor to the basin’s economy, despite competing with the tribes and fish for available water.
+The Klamath (or Clamitte) Tribe, for which the county was named, has had ancestors in the area stretching back over 10,000 years.
+The Legislature created Klamath County in 1882 by dividing Lake County.
+Linkville was named the county seat and its name was changed to Klamath Falls in 1893.
+The early 20th century brought the railroad, and with it came American colonization.
+Around that time, work began on the federal Klamath Project, a reclamation draining much of the 128-square-mile Lower Klamath Lake to provide 188,000 acres of irrigable land for agriculture, a major contributor to the basin’s economy.
+Agriculture competes with the tribes and wildlife for available water.

 County Officials